shehreendheda/katacoda-scenarios/continuous-profiling/step4.md

   user    0m0.011s
   sys     0m0.011s
   ```

+  Repeat this step two or three more times to generate multiple traces.

 2. Navigate to <a href="https://app.datadoghq.com/apm/traces" target="_datadog">**APM** > **Traces**</a> to view the traces list.

   Make sure the list is still filtered to `env:staging`{{copy}} and `service:movies-api-java`{{copy}}.

-  Click the `movies-api-java` trace that appeared at the top of the list.
+  Click one of the `movies-api-java` traces that appeared at the top of the list.
 This trace corresponds to the request you made to the service in the earlier step.

   Notice that the top span corresponding to the `movies-api-java` service has no child spans.
 The APM trace provides no further visibility into the underlying processes that can explain why the service performed slowly to retrieve the result.